-To keep the dialogue continuing, keep the alternatives short and limited, and end with a call to action.
-To make your email communications more relevant, stay up to date on the prospect’s present status and try to anticipate future demands.
+Creating engaging email campaigns is important to keep the dialogue continuing.
+To make your email communications more relevant, keep the alternatives short and limited, end with a call to action, and stay up to date on the prospect’s present status and try to anticipate future demands.
 This ensures that your communications are received well.
 Checking the news is a fantastic place to start in this respect.
 Find out what’s going on with them or their rivals, and tailor your message to fit.
 They will be less likely to abandon your material if they find it intriguing and tailored to their requirements.

 Real Human Interaction